Tushar010119/THE-AI-FACE-SWAP-DF/README.md

 ## Requirements

-You can run Avatarify in two modes: *locally* and *remotely*.
+You can run The AI FACE SWAP DF in two modes: *locally* and *remotely*.

-To run Avatarify *locally* you need a CUDA-enabled (NVIDIA) video card.
+To run The AI FACE SWAP DF *locally* you need a CUDA-enabled (NVIDIA) video card.
 Otherwise it will fallback to the central processor and run very slowly.
 These are performance metrics for some hardware:

 - GeForce GTX 1080 Ti: **33 frames per second**
 - GeForce GTX 1070: **15 frames per second**
 - GeForce GTX 950: **9 frames per second**

-You can also run Avatarify *remotely* on [Google Colab](https://colab.research.google.com/github/alievk/avatarify/blob/master/avatarify.ipynb) (easy) or on a [dedicated server](https://github.com/alievk/avatarify/wiki/Remote-GPU) with a GPU (harder).
-There are no special PC requirements for this mode, only a stable internet connection.

 Of course, you also need a webcam!